Softly broken ${\cal N}=2$ SQCD: mass spectra in vacua with unbroken $Z_{2N_c-N_F}$ symmetry: Introduction

 We introduce also the two following assumptions of general character.\,-

-{\bf Assumption A}: {\it in unbroken ${\cal N}=2$ (i.e. at $\mx\ra 0$) and at least in considered vacua with the non-trivial unbroken $Z_{\bb\geq 2}$ symmetry, the original pure electrically charged particles receive additional contributions to their masses only from higgsed} $\langle X\rangle\neq 0$ (remind that $\langle X\rangle$ includes in general all non-perturbative instanton contributions).
+{\bf Assumption A}: {\it in unbroken ${\cal N}=2$ (i.e. at $\mx\ra 0$) and at least in considered vacua with the non-trivial unbroken $Z_{\bb\geq 2}$ symmetry, the original pure electrically charged particles receive additional contributions to their masses only from higgsed} $\langle X\rangle\neq 0$ (remind that $\langle X\rangle$ includes in general all nonperturbative instanton contributions).
 In other words, at $\mx\ra 0$ {\it they are BPS particles} in vacua considered.
 For instance, if light quarks $Q^i$ with $m\ll\lm$ do not receive contributions to their masses from some $\langle X^{A}\rangle\neq 0$, they remain as they were, i.e. the light electric quarks with masses $m$.
-The opposite is not true in this very special ${\cal N}=2$ theory in the strong coupling (and non-perturbative) regime $a(\mu\sim\lm)=N_c g^2(\mu\sim\lm)/2\pi=O(1)$.
+The opposite is not true in this very special ${\cal N}=2$ theory in the strong coupling (and nonperturbative) regime $a(\mu\sim\lm)=N_c g^2(\mu\sim\lm)/8\pi^2=O(1)$.
 The original pure electric quarks which have received masses $\sim\lm$ from some $\langle X^{A}\rangle\sim\lm$, can combine e.g. with some heavy composite pure magnetic monopoles, also with masses $\sim\lm$, and form massless at $\mx\ra 0$ composite BPS dyons.
 And all that.

 {\bf Assumption B}: {\it there are no {\it extra} massless particles at $\mx\neq 0,\, m\neq 0$ in considered vacua of the $SU(N_c)$ theory} \eqref{(1.1)} (i.e. {\it in addition} to Nambu-Goldstone multiplets originating from spontaneously broken global flavor symmetry $U(N_F)\ra U(\no)\times U(\nt)$\,).
-This more particular assumption will help us to clarify the charges of massless at $\mx\ra 0$ charged BPS dyons $D_j$, see section 2.1\,.
+This more particular assumption will help us to clarify the quantum numbers of massless at $\mx\ra 0$ charged BPS dyons $D_j$, see section 2.1\,.